 Testing ↑ Back to top

-Before launching your extension, make sure users can perform all the functionality provided.
-This can be achieved running user tests.
+Users must be able to perform all actions of the functionality provided.
+This can be achieved by running user tests.

-To run an effective user test, list out as many scenarios your extension supports.
-An example of a scenario is: “I am a store owner who wants to create a customizable product including letting customers add custom text and select from 5 different color options for the custom text.”
-Give this scenario to your testers and watch them try and perform the task using your extension.
-(In this case, it would be using your extension on the front end of a site.)
+To run an effective user test, list as many scenarios your extension supports.
+An example of a scenario: “I am a store owner who wants to create a customizable product that includes letting customers add custom text and select from 5 different color options for the custom text.”
+Give this scenario to testers, and watch them attempt/perform the task with your extension.

-- Ask friends and family to participate in your test sessions.
+- Ask friends and family to participate in test sessions.

 - Use online services that allow you to expose your extension to new users.
 We recommend UserTesting.com.

-- Ask other WooCommerce enthusiasts in the WooCommerce Community Slack for feedback.
+- Ask enthusiasts in the WooCommerce Community Slack for feedback.